trailblazer/trailblazer.github.io/guides/trailblazer/2.0/03-rails-basics.md

 Again, we run an operation.
 This time it's `BlogPost::Create`.

+{% callout %}
+  Can you see how controller actions map to operations?
+This is because in Rails apps, actions correspond to specific application functions ("create blog post", "search user", "add comment"), and since the **business logic should be encapsulated in operations**, you will always find controller actions simply dispatching to one operation.

+  However, this doesn't mean you couldn't use operations for all kinds of smaller tasks, or in background jobs, or as console commands, too.
+{% endcallout %}

+Here's the controller action dispatching the operation.

 {{ "app/controllers/blog_posts_controller.rb:create:../trailblazer-guides:operation-03" | tsnippet }}

 A nice detail about `run` is: it executes an optional block when the operation was run successfully.
 This means we can redirect to the index page in case of a successful blog post create.
 Otherwise, we re-render the form cell.